NEW ARRIVALS

 Architectural bookcase composed of articulated wooden modules with parallel slats, assembled by metal pivots.

-The accordion folding system allows flat storage and free reconfiguration: stepped, symmetrical or asymmetrical, according to space and use.
+The accordion folding system allows flat storage and free reconfiguration: stepped, symmetrical or asymmetrical, according to the space and use.

 Wooden structure, fine period patina, original hardware.